project-akri/akri-docs/docs/discovery-handlers/onvif.md

 the entries, and it’s not guaranteed the order is always the same.

 ##### Device credential list
-Onvif Discovery Handler first looks for a key named “`device_credential_list`” and expects its value points to a string array of credential lists in json format.
-The value is an array of credential list which points to a Kubernetes secret, the secret is expected in json format.

 Here is an example of Device credential list.
 In Configuration, an entry named “`device_credential_list`” is listed in discoveryProperties.
 The value contains an array of device secret lists.
 The device secret lists are entries that point to the actual Kubernetes Secret key.